Joe: We already did it, J Doc, Brad Sadek our special guest here on Saturday night.

 Brad: Yeah and it’s all about looking at those options

 Joe: Brad Sadek joining us here tonight on Saturday Night Live with Philly Labor.
-Sadek and Cooper advocate for you.
+Sadek Bankruptcy Law Offices advocate for you.
 Brad, great to have you on tonight.
 I’m so sorry we didn’t have longer.
 It was good to get a good 20-minute dialogue going with you tonight.
 And as J Doc said, we’ll continue bringing you on a monthly basis into the program, and with our expansion now into two hours, starting in September, we’ll be able to perhaps do a full one-hour show on that topic.

 J Doc: I want to thank Brad for spearheading the Philly Labor Debt Relief Program and I want our listeners to take advantage of the opportunity if you find yourself in that position.